arleyc/areaPD/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of areaPD is to calculate phylogenetic diversity (PD) for a set of geographic areas, calculating endemism PD for the set of areas, calculating complementarity PD given a selected area, and constructing a Venn’s diagram of PD within and between areas, given one or more phylogenetic trees and an assignment of samples (e.g., alleles, species, etc.) to areas.
+The functions in areaPD can calculate phylogenetic diversity (PD) and endemism PD for a set of geographic areas, the complementarity PD given a selected area, and constructing a Venn’s diagram of PD within and between areas, given one or more phylogenetic trees and an assignment of samples (e.g., alleles, species, etc.) to areas.

 ## Installation